mnakamura1337/story_utils/README.md

 Usage: story_merge 1.story 2.story ... >out.story

-Merges several stories together, dumps resulting story to stdout (usually should be redirected to a file). `meta` must match fully, `imgs` and `chars` should be non-conflicting (i.e. there shouldn't be different values for the same key), `script` entries will be appended in an order of stories specified in command line.
+Merges (concatenates) several stories together, dumps resulting story to stdout (usually should be redirected to a file). `meta` must match fully, `imgs` and `chars` should be non-conflicting (i.e. there shouldn't be different values for the same key), `script` entries will be appended in an order of stories specified in command line.